ESSS/hookman/README_CONTENT.rst

-``HookMan`` is a python package that enable applications to have plugins/extensions written in C/C++, to improve the behaviour of the application.
+``HookMan`` is a python package that provides to applications a plugin management system, enabling plugins/extensions written in C/C++ to interact with the application.

 It was conceived to facilitate the application development, allowing hooks to be exposed in a